wodby/docs/1.0/docs/stacks/drupal/index.md

 ## Drush

+### Drush for Drupal 7

+In case your Drupal 7 project is not composer-based you can install drush globally via composer on container's startup by adding the environment variable `DRUPAL7_INSTALL_GLOBAL_DRUSH=1`

 ### Drush 8 and older

 You can execute drush commands remotely via drush aliases.
 Download drush aliases (Drush 8 and older versions) from `Profile > Misc > Drush aliases` page and place them to `~/.drush`.
 Execute commands (replace `[tokens]` with the real values) like this: